-- 7.8.1 The dust emissions to air from other committed developments and cumulative emissions sources in the area around the site are not close enough to generate cumulative impacts should they occur at the same time, aside from the Submitted Development Ref: 21/2192.
-The magnitude of effect considered in the non-cumulative assessment of dust emissions would remain the same when considering cumulative effects including the construction phase of the Submitted Development Ref: 21/2192, as it was set at the maximum (i.e. large) for construction, earthworks and trackout and at a conservative "medium" for demolition.
-The risk and associated level of mitigation would therefore be the same as set out in paragraph 7.5.8. - 7.8.2 Cumulative traffic levels from both the Submitted Development Ref: 21/2192 and the Proposed Development have been considered in the main assessment and a worst-case scenario was used, following sensitivity testing.
+- 7.8.1 The dust emissions to air from other committed developments and cumulative emissions sources in the area around the site are not close enough to generate cumulative impacts should they occur at the same time, aside from the Approved Development Ref: 21/2192.
+While planning approval has been obtained for the Approved Development Ref: 21/2192, the Applicant is unable to implement it (i.e. will not build/operate the approved plant) for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future.
+It is assumed in the EIAR that the construction phase of the Approved Development Ref: 21/2192 could have a degree of overlap with the construction of the Proposed Development to enable a realistic worst case scenario to be assessed (however the construction peak periods would not overlap). - 7.8.2 The magnitude of effect considered in the non-cumulative assessment of dust emissions would remain the same when considering cumulative effects including the construction phase of the Approved Development Ref: 21/2192, as it was set at the maximum (i.e. large) for construction, earthworks and trackout and at a conservative "medium" for demolition.
+The risk and associated level of mitigation would therefore be the same as set out in paragraph 7.5.8. - 7.8.3 Cumulative traffic levels from both the Approved Development Ref: 21/2192 and the Proposed Development have been considered in the main assessment and a worst-case scenario was used, following sensitivity testing.
 The effect, as presented in paragraph 7.5.13, is therefore considered to be not significant.